frostburn/panel-league/README.md

 ## lib/server.js, lib/game.js, lib/player.js
 The server code is responsible for adding network support to the engine.

-## ui/*
+## lib/ui/*
-The different user interfaces handle displaying the current game state to the user and feeding the user input to the engine.
-A user interface may evolve freely in a main loop or be driven by a server clock.
+Contains user interface code which is run in the browser acting as a client.